In home dog euthanasia near me

 For many years, the common term for euthanasia was “put to sleep.”
 It’s also a good description of what actually happens during the procedure.

-Your veterinarian will perform the same procedure your dog would receive at a veterinary hospital or clinic, but in the comfort of your home.
+During at-home pet euthanasia, your veterinarian will perform the same procedure your dog would receive at a veterinary hospital or clinic, but in the comfort of your home.

 - Sedation: Your veterinarian relaxes your pet by administering a sedative.
 The shot will feel like getting a vaccine.
 Within 5 to 15 minutes, your pet will be deep asleep, relieved of all suffering.